petercai/notes/Kubernetes/gcloud/gcloud.md

 # VPC

 **VPC Service Controls** in Google Cloud are designed to enhance the security of your data by creating security perimeters around your resources.
-These perimeters help mitigate data exfiltration risks by isolating resources of multi-tenant Google Cloud services [[1]](https://cloud.google.com/vpc-service-controls/docs/) [[2]](https://developers.google.com/workspace/cloud-search/docs/guides/implement-vpc-service-controls).
+These perimeters help mitigate data exfiltration risks by isolating resources of multi-tenant Google Cloud services [[IB from chatgpt]](https://cloud.google.com/vpc-service-controls/docs/) [[2]](https://developers.google.com/workspace/cloud-search/docs/guides/implement-vpc-service-controls).

 ### Key Features of VPC Service Controls: